joshhus/blockchain-sw-25/security.md

 If you are running on Azure Kubernetes Service, Amazon Elastic Kubernetes Service, or IBM Kubernetes Service, then you need to setup the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}

-With {{site.data.keyword.cloud_notm}} Private, **Pod Security Policies** provide a way to control the security level of the pods and containers in your cluster.
-The Pod Security Policy that is applied to the namespace on a cluster is the default security setting for any new pod that is created in that namespace.
-If you are using {{site.data.keyword.cloud_notm}} Private, review the [Security guide](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.2.0/user_management/admin.html){: external} for best practices.

 ### Network security
 {: #ibp-security-Kubernetes-network}